VU-Programming/copp-skeleton/README.md

 # IJVM emulator assignment skeleton (Vrije Universiteit Amsterdam)
 See https://vu-oofp.gitlab.io/website/ for the course content and more info.

+# Github

+Do now post solution of this assignment online!
+This is considered plagiarism by the exam board.
+If you fork this repository, make it private!!

 # Compiling
 Requires make and Clang